Resources produced by FNCARES and others

 This five-chapter literature review and analysis examines existing research on First Nations child poverty contextualized within the historical and contemporary manifestations of colonialism in Canada.

-- Summary of Chapter Four: Enduring Legacies: Child Welfare, Underfunding and Socioeconomic Impacts
+- Information Sheet on Chapter Four: Enduring Legacies: Child Welfare, Underfunding and Socioeconomic Impacts

 - Complete Literature Review